edelstone/actionverb.com/job-ads/native-speaker.md

 products.
 Vae Platform is highly customized CMS hosting (think Squarespace or Shopify) and BrickFTP is entirely focused on file sharing (think Box.com or Dropbox).
-With that said, we still want to see a hosting-centric skillset when we hire for Sales/Support Engineer.
+With that said, we still want to see a hosting-centric skillset when we hire for Native Speakers.

-The hosting-related body of knowledge we want you to have includes:
+The hosting-related body of knowledge we want you to have or be able to learn quickly includes:

  * TCP/IP and understanding of IP routing
  * DNS